 To help all visitors get around, we provide a free minibus service with wheelchair access.
 It runs a continuous circuit between the Visitor Centre, House, coach park and Formal Garden drop off point.

 An average visit lasts around three hours, although there are things to keep you busy for a full day.
+Please be aware that some services do finish at 5pm, or earlier in the winter.

 Coach parties welcome - there is parking for five coaches 350 yards from the House, 150 yards from the Visitor Centre.